 We primarily rely on our relationships with existing and former borrowers, real estate investors, real estate brokers, loan initiators, and mortgage brokers to originate loans.
 Many of our borrowers are "repeat customers."
 When underwriting a loan, the primary focus of our analysis is the value of a property and the credit worthiness of the borrower and its principals.
 Prior to making a final decision on a loan application we conduct extensive due diligence of the borrower and its principals.
 In terms of the property, we require an assessment report and evaluation.
 We also order title, lien and judgment searches.
-In most cases, we will also make an on-site visit to evaluate not only the property but the neighborhood in which it is located.
+We will also evaluate the neighborhood in order to determine the liquidity of the property.
 Finally, we analyze and assess financial and operational data provided by the borrower relating to its operation and maintenance of the property.
 In terms of the borrower and its principals, we usually obtain third party credit reports from one of the major credit reporting services as well as personal financial information provided by the borrower and its principals.
 We analyze all this information carefully prior to making a final determination.
 Ultimately, our decision is based on our conclusions regarding the value of the property, which takes into account factors such as the neighborhood in which the property is located, the current use and potential alternative use of the property, current and potential net income from the property, the local market, sales information of comparable properties, existing zoning regulations, the creditworthiness of the borrower and its principals and their experience in real estate ownership, construction, development and management.
-In conducting our due diligence we rely, in part, on third party professionals and experts including appraisers, engineers, title insurers and attorneys.
+In conducting our due diligence, we rely, in part, on third party professionals and experts including appraisers, title insurers and attorneys.